cabforum/forum/SMCWG-charter.md

 **Type(s) of Voting Members Eligible to Participate:** Voting members of the SMCWG are Certificate Issuers and Certificate Consumers as defined herein.
 Other participants have an interest in the secure e-mail and S/MIME ecosystems.

-**Voting Structure for WG:** The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots.

 ### 1. Working Group Scope

 An S/MIME certificate contains a public key bound to an email address; and may also contain the identity of a natural person or legal entity that controls such email address.
 The key pair can then be used to sign, verify, encrypt, and decrypt email.